dnvriend/sbt-sam/README.md

 ## Changelog

+## 1.0.3 (2017-12-25)
+- Support for Kinesis Resources
+- Support for Kinesis Events

 ## 1.0.2 (2017-12-24)
 - Fix for resolving scoped DynamoDB table names

 ## 1.0.1 (2017-12-24)
 - Support for (public/unsecure) API Gateway
-- Support for DynamoDB
+- Support for DynamoDB Table Resources
-- Support for DynamoDB Streams
+- Support for DynamoDB Streams Events
+- Support for SNS Resources
-- Support for SNS
+- Support for SNS Events
 - Support for Scheduled Events

 ## 1.0.0 (2017-12-20)